-*Screenshot taken from lexoffice.de (note: these sale prices aren't always around, they just happened to be when I captured the screenshot)
+*Screenshot was taken from lexoffice.de (note: these sale prices aren’t always around, they just happened to be when I captured the screenshot)

 I had originally purchased the Rechnung & Finanzen package thinking ‘if the only difference is a few little perks, why spend the extra money?’
 I was wrong.
-A couple hours later I ended up having to request a refund in order to get the sale price for the Buchhaltung & Finanzen package.
+A couple of hours later I ended up having to request a refund in order to get the sale price for the Buchhaltung & Finanzen package.
 Why?
 Well… the Buchhaltung & Finanzen package is the package you’re going to need if you want to:

 - Keep track of your monthly accounting